 One popular myth about space exploration is that the Great Wall of China is the only human-built structure that can be seen from space.
-But it’s not true.
-The reality is that you can’t easily see the Great Wall from low Earth orbit with the unaided eye.
+But this is not true.
+The reality is that you can’t easily see the Great Wall with the unaided eye, even from low Earth orbit.
 And certainly, the Apollo astronauts couldn’t see it from the Moon, even though that urban legend has been widely circulated.

-Canadian astronaut Chris Hadfield, who just returned from five months aboard the International Space Station, reiterated the facts about the Great Wall’s visibility from space.
+Canadian astronaut Chris Hadfield, spent five months aboard the International Space Station in 2012-2013, reiterated the facts about the Great Wall’s visibility from space.
 “The Great Wall of China is not visible from orbit with the naked eye,” Hadfield said via Twitter.
 “It’s too narrow, and it follows the natural contours and colours [of the landscape].”

 Additionally, when China’s first astronaut, Yang Liwei, went into space in 2003, he said that he couldn’t see the structure of the Great Wall from out his capsule window.

-NASA has confirmed that US astronaut Leroy Chiao took what is thought to be the first verifiable image of the Great Wall of China from out his window on the International Space Station in 2004.
+NASA has confirmed that US astronaut Leroy Chiao took what is thought to be the first verifiable image of the Great Wall of China from out his window on the International Space Station in 2004, using a zoom lens.
 He photographed a region of Inner Mongolia, about 200 miles north of Beijing, but said Chiao himself said he didn’t see the wall with his unaided eyes, and wasn’t sure if the picture showed it.

 The image above was taken with a 180mm zoom lens.
 If you can’t make out the Great Wall in the image above, here’s a cropped version of the image with annotation to help make out the feature: